svanderbleek/haskellandchill.com/type-powers.md

 ## Generic Types - Type Variables

+> What if programmers could actually express their intent, and mark a list as being restricted to contain a particular data type?
+This is the core idea behind generics.

 Generic types let us take the familar idea of a variable and use it at the type level.
 The variables themselves can be thought of having a type at a level higher as we will discuss later.
 Allowing a variable is a form of quantification, specifically saying for all possible types.
 We can constrain the types available by using additional syntax.

 ### for all interface